Filip-Zyla/rubicCubeSolver/README.md

 What about multithreading?
 It will be definitely useful, but still, you don't want to wait hours for solution.
 After many hours of testing and thinking I end up with my own method.
 ### Description
-In general algoritm works by finding best possible move for current state, which changes cube to be closer to be soolved. <br />
+In general algorithm works by finding the best possible move for current state, which changes cube to be closer to be solved. <br />
-To find the best move, entropy has to be caltulated every move which is currently possible.
+To find the best move, entropy has to be calculated every move which is currently possible.
-But some moves can be ommited <br />
+But some moves can be omitted <br />
 e.g. when last move is R' next move cannot be of R wall.
 ```
 R'R2 can be shorten to R and R'R dosen't cahnge anything <br />